 Complete the online interest form to the right in order to express your interest in joining an upcoming Instructional Technology MA cohort.
 The next cohort program is scheduled to begin Fall 2017.
 We will add you to our mailing list and send you program updates, including important application information.

 We are currently accepting applications for the Fall 2017 cohort.
 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
-Applications received by June 15, 2017, will receive full consideration.
+There are still available spots in the Fall 2017 cohort; apply today!

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Instructional Technology MA program.